-Today, CEG is headquartered in the Netherlands through the legal entity CEBNV, and comprises banking subsidiaries in Russia, Romania, Switzerland, Ukraine and United Arab Emirates and leasing operations in Romania and Ukraine (in the process of closure).
-Credit Europe Bank has active branches in Germany and Malta and representative offices in China and Turkey.
-In addition, there are other indirect subsidiaries of CEB namely, Auto Partners, CE Europe Life Insurance and CE Leasing under CEB Russia and CE Ipotecar under CEB Romania.
-As per 31 December 2018 the total workforce of Credit Europe Bank was around 4,400.
+Today, CEG is headquartered in the Netherlands through the legal entity CEBNV and comprises banking subsidiaries in Romania, Switzerland, Ukraine and United Arab Emirates and leasing operations in Romania and Ukraine (in the process of closure).
+It operates in total 36 branches, two branches in Germany and Malta and 34 branches in Romania and two representative offices in China and Turkey.
+In addition, there are other investment in associates and joint ventures, namely, Cirus Holding B.V., Ikano Finance Holding B.V. and Stichting Credit Europe Custodian Services.
+The bank has more than 1,100 employees as per 31 Dec 2019.